 Starting your day with healthy breakfast foods can help you maintain energy, keep hunger at bay and lose weight.
-Research shows that regular breakfast eaters tend to be leaner and dieters are more successful at losing weight—and keeping it off—when they eat breakfast.
-What's more, people who do typically get more of some important nutrients, like fiber and vitamins (learn more about why fiber is so good for your weight and your health).
+Research shows that regular breakfast eaters tend to be leaner and people are more successful at losing weight—and keeping it off—when they eat breakfast.
+What's more, people who eat breakfast typically get more of some important nutrients, like fiber and vitamins (learn more about why fiber is so good for your weight and your health).

 Does oatmeal help you lose weight?
 It certainly can!
 Oatmeal can help you lose weight in two ways.
 First, it's packed with fiber and it keeps you feeling fuller longer.
-Second, a recent study in the reported that eating a breakfast made with "slow-release" carbohydrates—such as oatmeal or bran cereal—3 hours before you exercise may help you burn more fat.
+Second, a 2016 study reported that eating a breakfast made with "slow-release" carbohydrates such as oatmeal or bran cereal three hours before you exercise may help you burn more fat.
 How?
 Eating "slow-release" carbohydrates doesn't spike blood sugar as high as eating refined carbohydrates (think: white toast).
 In turn, insulin levels don't spike as high.
 Because insulin plays a role in signaling your body to store fat, having lower blood sugar levels may help you burn fat.

 Pictured Recipe: Peanut Butter-Banana Roll-Ups

-Eggs deliver protein, which is great for dieters.
+One large egg has 6 grams of protein and 72 calories.
 Compared to carbohydrates and fat, protein keeps you satisfied longer.
-Plus, in one study, dieters who ate eggs for breakfast felt fuller longer and lost more than twice as much weight as those who got the same amount of calories from a bagel for breakfast.
+One study found that people who ate eggs for breakfast felt fuller longer and lost more than twice as much weight as those who got the same amount of calories from a bagel for breakfast.